SDNY's own Elena Fast joins the 10 Toes Podcast to talk law, strategy, and courtroom challenges. When a federal...

 Importantly, a NY Conditional Discharge sentence only becomes final at the end of the conditional discharge period, plus any extensions.

-Contact Top Rated New York Criminal Defense Attorneys
+Contact Skilled New York Criminal Defense Attorneys

 If you have questions regarding your case or an upcoming Violation of a Conditional Discharge Hearing, contact us for a free consultation.